-A wonderful side dish for any Mexican meal with great taste that is so easy and healthy.
+A wonderful side dish for any Mexican meal with a great taste that is so easy and healthy.
 What could be better?
 No disgusting cans of pasty beans for you.

-Based on a Food Network / Ellie Krieger recipe that has a solid 5 star rating I did only a few minor changes.
+Based on a Food Network / Ellie Krieger recipe that has a solid 5-star rating I did only a few minor changes.
 Many of the comments felt there was too much broth making the beans too thin.
 I think the recommended 2/3 cup of broth is just right but adjust to your preferred texture.

 I do love refried beans…

 I think you can do anything you want with this recipe.
 After all, a recipe is just a guide.
 The original has cilantro which we don’t like, but I did put it in as an option.
 Add some jalapeno for some heat, use black beans or anything else you want.

 Start with things you always have on hand.

 Heat two t oil over medium-high heat.
 Chop 1/2 medium onion finely and add to the oil.
 Cook until starting to clear, about 3 minutes.
 Then add one t chili powder and two cloves of minced or crushed garlic.
 Cook 1-2 more minutes.